 This is where all your dreams come to life, it’s where it all begins.
 The stepping stone of your music production career starts with the Bedroom Studio.

 It’s a small and simple (normally a beginner’s) setup that would take place in your bedroom.
 You’ll only need the basic studio equipment on a bedroom studio.

 Dedicated Home Studio

 A slight upgrade from a Bedroom Studio, is the Dedicated Home Studio.
-This is where you purposely create a room to be a recording studio.
+This is where you purposely have a home recording studio kit for making your music.

 With this upgrade, comes an addition of recording equipment, too.
 Tools and equipment that may not be typically seen in a Bedroom Studio.

 This studio can be located inside the comforts of your own home or at a different location.
 Semi-pro Studios are often used to record multiple vocals or instruments simultaneously.

 Normally, this type of studio is for creating tracks and mixes for commercial use, so, you’ll need additional equipment for this purpose.